RazBiz/Cyclistic_Bike_Share_Analysis/BikeShareAnalysis.md

     ##  - attr(*, "problems")=<externalptr>

-Since all columns in dataframes are identical, all dataframes can be used to merge together to form a single dataframe.
+Since all columns in dataframes are identical, all dataframes can be used to merge together to form a single dataframe using *rbind*.

 ``` r
 MergedData <- rbind(